liferay/liferay-docs/discover/deployment/articles/01-installation-and-setup/17-installing-liferay-on-websphere-8.5.markdown

 more thing you'll need to configure.

 In this version of WebSphere, servlet filters are not initialized on web application startup, but rather, on first access.
-This can cause problems while deploying certain plugins to Liferay Portal.
+This can cause problems when deploying certain plugins to Liferay Portal.
 To configure servlet filters to initialize on application startup (i.e., deployment), you need to set the following `webcontainer` custom properties in your WebSphere application server: